 From shipping to staffing, the Chamber and its partners have the tools to save your business money and the solutions to help you run it more efficiently.
 Join the U.S. Chamber of Commerce today to start saving.

 Help Small Businesses to Export

-Investing in the export potential of America’s small businesses could bring significant gains.
-Today, American exports are surging, and a helping hand for U.S. smaller companies could spread those gains more broadly.
+While removing the trade barriers that shut U.S. exports out of foreign markets is by far the most cost effective way to help firms of all sizes to boost their sales abroad, export promotion programs focusing on America’s small businesses offer significant gains.
 Showing how smaller companies can gain from trade would also help build political support for international trade.
 By adding to the ranks of small businesses that see direct benefit in exporting, Americans will be able to see more clearly the possibilities offered by worldwide trade.